If you’re serious about truly improving the performance in your workplace, find out why…

 Are you back yet?

-I’m well known for my worldwide experience and focus on transformational leadership, Lean-Agile software development practices (Scrum, XP, Kanban), Lean Startup.
-I’m a fellow of the Lean Systems Society and an international keynote speaker.
+I’m well known for my worldwide experience and focus on transformational leadership, Lean-Agile software development practices (such as Scrum, XP, Kanban), Lean Startup, Lean Change and Jobs-To-Be-Done approaches.
+I’m a Fellow of the Lean Systems Society, an entrepreneur, and an international keynote speaker.
 I do what I preach every day.

-I’m an a pioneer in applying entrepreneurial Lean Startup strategies for organizational change (aka Lean Change).
-I am the inventor of the Popcorn Flow thinking model of continuous change experimentation and the creative force behind A3 Thinker.
+I pioneered the application of entrepreneurial Lean Startup strategies for organizational change (aka Lean Change).
+I am the inventor of the Popcorn Flow thinking model of ultra-rapid change experimentation and the creative force behind A3 Thinker.

 The Lean thinking tools I developed are currently used by hundreds of companies worldwide, including Toyota, Spotify, Honeywell, Carl Zeiss Microscopes, Nissan North America, McKinsey, Skype, BearingPoint, J.P.
 Morgan, and many others.